-Our Pregnancy Information Service is also overseen by our National Pregnancy Information Service Advisory Board, a group of senior representatives from midwifery and obstetrics and maternity policy.
+Our Pregnancy Information Service is overseen by our National Pregnancy Information Service Advisory Board, a group of senior representatives from midwifery and obstetrics and maternity policy.
 It includes representatives from RCOG, RCM, NHS and Department of Health.

 Maternity & Early Years Lead, Health and Wellbeing Directorate, Public Health England